mcnaryj/McNary-Homework-3/README.md

 ## Installation/Viewing the Files

 Download the files contained in the McNary-Homework-3 repository, either through Github or by making a clone of the repository and downloading it locally.
 Once downloaded, open the file index.html to view the webpage.
+The published site can be found here: https://mcnaryj.github.io/McNary-Homework-3/.

 ## User Story